‘Gawler Garden and Produce Share’ moves into its 7th year in 2020

 - If it relates to “garden” and/or “produce” then feel free to bring it along to share (as long as Rule #1 is adhered to)

-- Homemade and home grown is preferable, but if you have excess of food you have bought in bulk, feel free to bring them along for others to share rather than having them go to waste
+- Homemade and home grown is preferable, but if you have excess of food you have bought in bulk, feel free to bring it along for others to share rather than having it go to waste

 - It is a “Share” so no trading or swapping occurs, you bring what you have as excess and take what you can use.

 - In light of Rule #4 connecting with others and organising “trades” or “swaps” outside of the Gawler Garden and Produce Share is encouraged and welcomed (many people have found a wonderful supply of tasty, local, ethically raised pork, citrus, etc) via connections made at the Gawler Garden and Produce Share”)

 - You don’t have to have bring anything to be part of the share, whether that is because there isn’t much happening in your garden, or you are new to gardening.
 We welcome anyone who is interested, especially people just starting out, and feel that over time what you give and take evens out.